CSchoel/arbitrary-but-fixed/_drafts/latex-alternatives-versions.md

 Now we have to think about which engine we want to use to create our documents.
 A *LaTeX engine* is a piece of software that takes your LaTeX document as input and produces an output that is usually either a DVI or a PDF document.
 It does all the typesetting tasks like hyphenation, layout of mathematical formulas and so on.
-The *device independent file format* (DVI) is an intermediary format that is usually again translated to PostScript or PDF.
+The [*device independent file format* (DVI)](https://de.wikipedia.org/wiki/Device_independent_file_format) is an intermediary format that is usually again translated to PostScript or PDF.
 We will now look at the main engines available for LaTeX.

 * [*TeX*](https://ctan.org/pkg/tex) is not only the name of the language itself but also the name of the original engine written by Donald Knuth.
     It produces DVI images and is limited to 8-bit inputs, allowing 256 different characters in the text input.
 * [*e-TeX*](https://ctan.org/pkg/etex) is an extension of *TeX* that adds additional primitives to make the live of a TeX programmer easier.
-    Since 2017 LaTeX2e officially *requires* the use of e-TeX .
+    Since 2017 LaTeX2e officially *requires* the additional e-TeX primitives.
 * [*pdfTeX*](https://ctan.org/pkg/pdftex) is another extension of *TeX* that incorporates the e-TeX extensions and skips the intermediate DVI format to directly produce PDF documents.
     This is not only a convenience feature but it also allows to support some micro-typography features that make documents even more beautiful. pdfTeX is probably the most used TeX engine today.